 How fast does an AC cool a house?
-This is the key question we have to answer before we can answer how long should it take to cool a house from 80°F to 72°F. As you might imagine, how long does it take to cool down a house depends on several factors.
+The key question we have to answer is how long does it take to cool a house by 1 degree.
+Based on that, we can calculate how long should it take to cool a house from 80°F to 72°F or by 2 degrees, for example.
+As you might imagine, how long does it take to cool down a house depends on several factors.

 Q = m×C×ΔT and m = V×ρ

 Don’t worry about how complex this sounds.
 We are going to simplify it quite a bit further on; but if we want exact figures, we need to make precise calculations.
 On top of that, you will be able to use the Cooling Time Calculator yourself and check out the Cooling Time Chart as well.

 Before we check all the factors that affect the speed of temperature decrease when running an air conditioner, let’s summarize rough estimates, based on these calculations with added losses adjustments:

 - It should take a standard AC 18 minutes to cool down a house by 1 degree.

 - It should take a standard AC 36 minutes to cool down a house by 2 degrees.

 - It should take a standard AC 54 minutes to cool down a house by 3 degrees.

 - It should take a standard AC 1 hour and 12 minutes to cool down a house by 4 degrees.